Notgnoshi/notgnoshi.github.io/_drafts/running-code-on-pin-input.md

         sys.exit()
 {% endhighlight %}

 One thing to note is that `subprocess.check_output` *checks* the *output* of whatever subprocess it starts.
 This can be used to do stuff.
-For example, we write this information to a log file along with some date and time information once the executable exits.
+For example, we write this information to a log file once the executable exits.

 I thought about using the Python `logging` module, but it wasn't immediately obvious if I could log stuff from the C executable with it.
 Part of the reason we need to log this information is because we cannot connect over SSH while the robot is running (it's supposed to be autonomous).